 In the world of SEO, it’s extremely difficult to project for the year to come.
 Strategies are always subject to change.
 This is due to a variety of factors including algorithm updates, changing user behavior, new platforms or features launching, industry findings, and more.

-As we enter 2017, I thought it would be helpful to establish a set of best practices that will have the most positive impact on your SEO strategies.
+As we enter the year, I thought it would be helpful to establish a set of best practices that will have the most positive impact on your SEO strategies.

 By successfully implementing these best practices, B2B organizations can improve lead quality, build valuable relationships to support link building efforts, gain brand exposure through online communication, and better understand their target audience.